DandongExpress/Agile-MmWave-Hpe/README.md

 The test suite covers deterministic front-end behavior, model tensor shapes, a train/evaluate checkpoint round trip, and ONNX export using synthetic RAD data.

-## Hero Image

-A production-ready prompt for a photorealistic project hero image is available at [assets/IMAGE_PROMPT.md](assets/IMAGE_PROMPT.md).
-Generate the image as `assets/hero-mmwave-pose.jpg`, then uncomment the hero block near the top of this README.

 ## Citation

 ```bibtex